Carol Leifer: Stand-up comedy

 Leifer's stand-up comedy career has been well received.
 Early in her career, a critic from Variety wrote a review on one of Leifer's sets, saying, "She still has much to absorb in operating in the comedic area, but, with further experience, has a good chance at the brass ring."
-The critic was correct: with experience and skill, she became a successful comic.
-She has gotten tremendously positive feedback over the years, known for her infectious laugh, witty observational comedy, and clean-cut humor.
+The comedians with experience and skill, she became a successful comic.

+She has gotten tremendous, positive feedback over the years and is known for her infectious laugh, witty observational comedy, and clean-cut humor.
 Leifer credits mentor and lifelong friend, David Letterman, with her rise to fame, having performed stand-up comedy on Late Night with David Letterman 25 times.
-Leifer also appeared on The Tonight Show Starring Johnny Carson, Dr. Katz, Politically Incorrect, Hollywood Squares, Late Night with Conan O'Brien, and The Tonight Show with Jay Leno.
+Leifer also appeared on The Tonight Show Starring Johnny Carson, Dr. Katz, Politically Incorrect, Hollywood Squares, Late Night with Conan O'Brien and The Tonight Show with Jay Leno.
 Her stand-up experience also includes opening for Jerry Seinfeld and Frank Sinatra.

 Leifer has also performed and released several stand-up specials.
 Her stand-up specials, listed chronologically, are: